 ALH was introduced more recently to describe lesions that are less well-developed but morphologically similar to LCIS.
 In 1978 the term "lobular neoplasia" (LN) was introduced to encompass both ALH and LCIS4; however, the term has not gained universal acceptance.

 Lack of specific clinical abnormalities has made estimation of the true incidence of LN very difficult.
-LN is neither palpable nor usually associated with ...
+LN is neither palpable nor usually ...